-The Special and Visiting Student Program is utilized by approximately 35 students each semester, all who wish to take advantage of Drew’s small classes, excellent faculty, and rigorous course of day-time study on a temporary basis.
+The Special and Visiting Program is utilized by approximately 35 students each semester, all who wish to take advantage of Drew’s small classes, excellent faculty, and rigorous course of day-time study on a temporary basis.
 Many participants specifically utilize this program to:

 - Take a course or two for transfer back to their home college or university.

 - Have an introductory experience to Drew University, or to college in general, before committing to a degree program.

 - Take courses in preparation for a new career or advanced degree work.

 The Office of Continuing Education provides pre-admissions counseling and an individualized orientation to help ease your acclimation to our campus.
 As a participant in the Special and Visiting Student Program, you have full access to Drew University’s student services and facilities including: a graduate-level library, academic advising, the counseling center, the writing center, and the tutoring program.
 There are a variety of on-campus student clubs and activities, from a capella singing groups to ultimate frisbee, that will welcome your involvement.
 The Simon Forum and Athletic Center is available for use throughout your stay at our university.
 Special & Visiting Program students are not permitted to participate in in NCAA athletics.

 Additional information regarding student life at Drew University can be found on the Student Life Website.